East Kolkata

 East Kolkata refers to the eastern areas of the city of Kolkata, India.
-It includes the localities of Metropolitan Township, Dhapa, Tangra, Bantala, Topsia, Tiljala, VIP Nagar, Anandapur, Kalikapur, Mukundapur, Ajoy Nagar, Panchasayar and certain parts of Garia like Baishnabghata-Patuli Township, Chak Garia, Nayabad and New Garia.
+It includes the localities of Metropolitan Township, Beliaghata, Dhapa, Tangra, Bantala, Topsia, Tiljala, VIP Nagar, Anandapur, Kalikapur, Mukundapur, Ajoy Nagar, Panchasayar and certain parts of Garia like Baishnabghata-Patuli Township, Chak Garia, Nayabad and New Garia.
 The northern part of East Kolkata is dominated by the townships of Salt Lake and New Town.
 The region is characterized by well planned (regular) residential blocks and houses many of the attractions of the city.

 Transport

 The main road transport artery is the Eastern Metropolitan Bypass which runs from Ultadanga in the north to Baruipur Puratan Bazar in the south.
 Besides VIP Road, Salt Lake Bypass and Major Arterial Road are also important.
-Kolkata Metro Line 6 (which is under construction now) runs through East Kolkata.
+Kolkata Metro Orange Line (which is under construction now) runs through East Kolkata.

 Townships

 East Kolkata has five major townships which constitute the bulk of the region.
 These are as follows :